AlekseyDos/COMP3005Assignment4/README.txt

 Table Creation Instructions:
-Create a new database inside postgres using pgAdmin4 and name it "Student Enrollment" Open the SQL Tool in Student Enrollment and execute the SQL script provided in "StudentEnrollmentCreationScript.txt"
+Create a new database inside postgres using pgAdmin4 and name it "Student Enrollment" Open the Query Tool in Student Enrollment and execute the SQL script provided in "StudentEnrollmentCreationScript.txt"

 Application Launching Instructions:
 Inside PostgreSQLJDBCConnection.java, input your host, port, and DB name in String url = "jdbc:postgresql://<HOST>:<PORT>/<DATABASE_NAME>";